 - When and Why we need to prepare a surface for painting (the how is a skill)?

-- What kind of paint we should use, when and where?
+- What kind of paint should we use, when and where?

 - What is the advantage of a particular technique over another one?